ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Context Extension Keys {#iana-keys}

+REGISTER_DATAGRAM_CONTEXT capsules carry key-value pairs, see
+{{register-capsule}}.
 This document will request IANA to create an "HTTP Datagram Context Extension Keys" registry.
 Registrations in this registry MUST include the following fields:

 Key: